wang2lang/no-layout-sass/README.md

 no-layout
 ==================
-  a SASS library for you to write CSS layout easily.
+  It is a Sass library for you to write CSS layout easily.
+It's not a library like Bootstrap or Foundation.
+It just helps you to write your css easily on a deeper level.
+  It is based on flexbox, go to http://www.w3.org/TR/css3-flexbox/ for reference.
+  You can also run examples in this project for study.

 ### use directory